conan-io/conan-io.github.io/_posts/2026-09-04-Robotics-with-Conan-consuming-ROS.markdown

 layout: post
 comments: false
 title: "Robotics with Conan: consuming ROS as a regular package"
 description: "We have been experimenting with recipes that build ROS, the framework most robotics applications are built on, from source and expose it as a regular Conan package.
-Here is how consuming it looks, and a few questions we have for you."
+Here is how consuming it looks, and we would like to know your feedback."
 meta_title: "Robotics with Conan: consuming ROS as a regular package - Conan Blog"
 keywords: "conan, C++, ROS, ROS 2, ROS Kilted, robotics, ros-kilted, rclcpp, CMake, dependency management"
 categories: [cpp, conan, ros, ros2, robotics]